CaryLandholt/ng-classify/README.md

 * To avoid the use of global variables, it is advised to use the `bare: false` CoffeeScript compilation option.  see [CoffeeScript Usage](http://coffeescript.org/#usage)

-### Limitations
-* One class per file
-* The first line in the class must be the constructor

 ### Controller As Syntax
 AngularJS provides two styles for writing and consuming controllers

 1. `$scope`
 2. `this` with `Controller as`